SpaceG/spaceg.github.io/_posts/2016-01-18-gitlist-opensource-meets-nasa-april-2016.md

     <img src="{{ site.baseurl }}/img/gitlist-new.png" style="width:100%" alt="Lucas Gatsas">
 </a>

-New List with Javascript Arrays. :) !
+New List with Arrays. :) !

 <a href="">